 Here we look at the supposed most economically secure family structure, Married Households with Bachelor’s Degree, broken down by Age.

 Most 20-29 year olds begin with relatively small amounts of wealth that grow over time.
 For White households, we see wealth increase as experiences compound into higher levels of net worth by age.
-It is possible differences in family circumstances such as inheritance, assistance purchasing vehicles, securing down payments for homes, education, and stronger support networks can explain this.
+It is possible differences in family circumstances such as inheritance, assistance purchasing vehicles, securing down payments for homes, education, stronger support networks, and preparing for their retirement years (look at this for more information) by putting money aside can explain this.

 For black families the economic payoff to being married and college-educated occurs after 50 years of age.
 From ages 20 to 40 however, the combined costs of children, house purchases, and education negatively impacts median wealth during top earning years.